THE BRIDGE ACADEMY WELLNESS PLAN

 The Bridge Academy is committed to the social emotional well-being of our entire community.
 As such the school will investigate and implement programs that help students and adults with mental health challenges.
 There are currently three major programs addressing mental health for all students at The Bridge Academy.

-- Mindfulness – All students are taught the power of meditation and focusing on the “now” of their physical state.
-Students are taught to take “time outs” and focus on their breath to be more aware of their mental state.
+- Mindfulness – All students are taught the power of meditation and how to focus on the “now” of their physical state.
+Students are taught to take “time outs” and focus on their breath to be more aware of their mental state and to recognize and regulate their emotions.

-The Bridge Academy has two trained social workers on staff who work with students to improve mental health.
-Social workers meet with teachers and students to discuss strategies to help students overcome obstacles and succeed.
-Social workers also refer students and parents to the many mental health providers in our community to support emotional well being.
+The Bridge Academy has two social workers, a school counselor, and a Social Emotional Learning Coordinator on staff who work with students and staff to improve mental health and school culture and climate.
+All support staff meet with teachers and students to discuss strategies to help community members overcome obstacles and succeed.
+Social workers also refer students and parents to the many mental health providers in our community to support emotional wellbeing.
+We also partner with numerous community organizations such as Child Guidance and Full Circle Youth Empowerment to offer students and families wrap-around mental health and recreation services.

 VIII.
 Staff Wellness

 Bridge Academy staff are also encouraged to model healthy choices and behavior in the cafeteria.
-Staff are also encouraged to eat privately if they are engaging in unhealthy choices (soda, candy sweets, etc.).
+In addition, staff are encouraged to eat privately if they are engaging in unhealthy choices (soda, candy sweets, etc.).

 During Physical Education students will make their own personal fitness plan.
 Students will then track progress toward the goals set forth in their fitness plans over an eight week period.

-Physical Education Class will have the same student/teacher ratio used in other classes.
+Physical Education Class will have the same student/teacher ratio used in other classes (25/1).
 Student exemptions from Physical Education will be discouraged by school administration.

-The Bridge Academy will have develop a comprehensive school physical activity program.
-The Bridge Academy will encourage walking or biking to school.
+The Bridge Academy will develop a comprehensive school physical activity program.
+The Bridge Academy will encourage walking or biking to school (bike racks and indoor storage are available).

-The Bridge Academy has in place several joint use agreements (Caribe, New Creations Step, Greg Thomas) where other organizations use our facilities.
-These joint use agreements expand after school exercise opportunities for our students.
+The Bridge Academy has in place several shared-use agreements (Caribe, New Creations Step, Greg Thomas Basketball Program) which allows other organizations to use our facilities free of charge.
+These joint use agreements expand after school exercise opportunities for our students and community.

-Before and after-Bridge Academy childcare and enrichment programs will encourage daily periods of moderate to vigorous physical activity for all participants.
+Before and after school, Bridge Academy childcare and enrichment programs will encourage daily periods of moderate to vigorous physical activity for all participants.
+We will also make annual physical activity programs available, such as sports night, for families.

 Teachers and other Bridge Academy and community personnel will not use physical activity (e.g., running laps, pushups) or withhold opportunities for physical activity (e.g., recess, physical education) as punishment.
 Physical activity breaks are encouraged to be used for individual or classroom rewards